TajbiurShahriorRimon/APWT_FinalProject_API_ReactJS/README.md

 # Advanced Programming In Web Technology Final Term Project
-## Project: Crowd-Funding
+## Project: Fundraising for Charity

 ### Project Type: Web Application

-Project Proposal for project
+Project Proposal
 [Project Proposal.docx](https://github.com/TajbiurShahriorRimon/APWT_FinalProject_API_ReactJS/files/7131602/Project.Proposal.docx)

 In this project for back-end we have used laravel api and for front-end React JS has been used.